 2. Only scientists and the military are allowed to visit Antarctica

 I’m a regular, smegular traveler.
 I’m not affiliated with the military and I almost failed high school biology… so I ain’t anybody’s scientist.
-I am, however, a traveler who has had a hankering to explore Antarctica for years. and I’m grateful that there are expedition companies who are willing to adhere to the very stringent International Association of Antarctic Tour Operators (IAATO) rules to responsibly get me to Antarctica.
+I am, however, a traveler who’s had a hankering to explore Antarctica for years and I’m grateful that there are expedition companies who are willing to adhere to the very stringent International Association of Antarctic Tour Operators (IAATO) rules to responsibly get me to Antarctica.

 3. It’s too Expensive to Visit Antarctica